-In paternity testing if exclusion at one or two loci is observed, alternative PCR amplification system is always suggestive to increase the tested number of loci.
-Haplotype amplification systems may also strengthen the results.
-Two exclusion theory is a remarkable tool to confer the paternity in cases of observed mutations.
-To resolve the mutational abeyances with a research-oriented approach, forensic DNA laboratories in Manipur need technical and instrumental advancement in routine case work too.
+In paternity testing if exclusion at one or two loci is observed, alternative PCR amplification system is always suggestive to increase the tested loci. number of Haplotype PCR amplification systems may also strengthen the results.
+Two exclusion theory is a remarkable tool to confer the paternity in cases of observed mutations. То resolve the mutational abeyances with a research-oriented approach, forensic DNA laboratories in Manipur need technical and instrumental advancement in routine case work too.